gapotchenko/Gapotchenko.FX/Source/Modules/Catalog/Gapotchenko.FX.Threading/README.md

 <details>
 <summary>More details on AsyncMonitor</summary>

+`Gapotchenko.FX.Threading.AsyncMonitor` class can be used as a drop-in replacement for `System.Threading.Monitor`.

 Let's take a look at example.
 The synchronous code below which uses `System.Threading.Monitor`:

 ``` C#